lrnv/cort/README.md

 * The last model consist of the implementation of the Copula Recursive Tree algorithm, aka.
 CORT, including the localised dimension reduction, which fits a copula by recursive splitting of the copula domain.

-* We finaly provide an efficient way of mixing copulas, allowing to bag the algorithm into a forest, and a generic way of measuring d-dimensional boxes with a given copula.
+* We finally provide an efficient way of mixing copulas, allowing to bag the algorithm into a forest, and a generic way of measuring d-dimensional boxes with a given copula.

 ## Installation